 A thorough janitorial training manual also includes a section on equipment safety.
 Whether your employees are using simple tools, like mops and rags, or whether they’re operating heaving things, like floor buffers and carpet cleaners, there are things they’ll want to do to make sure they stay safe on the job site.
 Outlining equipment safety protocols will also cut down on the number of on-the-job injuries, resulting in fewer hours of lost work, fewer workers’ compensation claims, and most importantly, fewer health problems for your staff.

-Standard operating procedure is merely the practice your company follows when engaged on any worksite.
+The standard operating procedure is merely the practice your company follows when engaged on any worksite.
 This section may include information about how to properly wipe down and vacuum an office, when to change the water in the mop bucket, and how to practice green-cleaning solutions, among other things.
 Again, it’s better to be more specific than less so that your employees know what’s expected of them whenever they’re on the clock.

 What not to include